-If you lose your home to a property tax sale in California, you generally can’t get it back, except in certain limited circumstances where the county decides to rescind the sale.
-You do, however, get five years after you fall behind in taxes to pay off the delinquent amounts before the sale can take place.
+If you lose your home to a property tax sale in California, you generally can’t get it back, except in limited circumstances.
+You do, however, usually get five years after you fall behind in taxes to pay off the delinquent amounts before the sale can take place.
 That's because California law provides you with the right to "redeem" the home—that is, get current on the overdue amounts, plus interest and costs—which will prevent the loss of your property.

 If you don’t pay your property taxes in California, the tax collector can sell your home at a tax sale, which is typically a public auction.
 (To get details on the tax sale process in California, see What Happens If I Don't Pay Property Taxes in California.)

-In California, the tax collector cannot sell your home until five years after you fall behind in your tax payments (Cal.
+In California, the tax collector usually can’t sell your home until five years after you fall behind in your tax payments.
+(Cal.
 Rev. & Tax.
 Code § 3691).
-You can pay off the delinquent amounts and save your home from a tax sale at any time during this five-year period, which is called a redemption period.
+You can pay off the delinquent amounts during this time and stop a tax sale from happening.

-After the sale takes place, you might be able to get your home back by convincing the board of supervisors (the body that supervises the operation of the county government) to rescind (invalidate) the sale.
-To do this, you must show that:
+After the tax sale occurs, you might be able to get your home back by convincing the board of supervisors (the body that supervises the operation of the county government) to rescind (invalidate) the sale.
+You must show that: